 In Seattle and people won’t even say something when their dog wraps himself around your tripod.
 They disentangle and move on.

 That conversation doesn’t replace many of the joys of old-school photographic chemistry that I miss, but at least there’s something to talk about!
 Maybe it’s not really the same hobby I once enjoyed a lot more, but at least it’s an opportunity to exchange ideas, however fleeting.
 It exposes me to energy.
 There is contact.
 It makes for a thousand encounters, most of which will lead nowhere, but where one will occasionally spark some mutual connection.

 I’m an introvert by nature and don’t do well at parties or other large social events.
-I’m the weirdo in the corner socializing with the cat.
-Those chance encounters, the ones that happen and (usually) end quickly with nothing lost to either side are an incredibly low-risk way for me to meet the rest of humanity.
+I hate “group activities” and membership organizations.
+I’m always the weirdo in the corner socializing with the cat.
+Chance encounters, the ones that happen and (usually) end quickly with nothing lost to either side are the low-risk way that I usually meet the rest of humanity.
 10-30 seconds and I (mostly) move on.
 One time in a thousand, I keep going.
 Sometimes, she joins me for dinner.

 One of my more recent friendships came about because of the t-shirt I was wearing.
 “Make It So!” it reads.
 One of the two women at the table next to me in a coffee shop asked if she should call me “Jean Luc.”
 She had wavy dark hair, and I responded “only if I can call you counselor.”
 She laughed.
 I laughed.
 A connection was made.
 We kept talking.
 (Not about Star Trek, as it so happens.)